-The purpose of this LOA is to establish a position pre-bid system for lateral transfers specific to the Licensed Practical Nurse, Mental Health Security Technician, Mental Health Therapist 1, Mental Health Therapist 2, Mental Health Therapy Coordinator, Cook, Food Service Worker 3, Transporting Mental Health Aide, Activities Coordinator, Office Specialist 2 (only OS2 positions allocated to units within the secure perimeter), and Custodian job classifications.
-This pre-bid system is designed to assist in decreasing the time it takes to fill vacancies as outlined in the lateral transfer process in Article 45.2C.

-For the purpose of this LOA, seniority will be defined as continuous service in the employee's classification series, including Dammasch State Hospital.
+- The purpose of this LOA is to establish a position pre-bid cyctom for lateral transfers specific to the Licensed Practical Nurse, Montal Health Security Technician, Montal Health Therapy Technician, Montal Health Therapist 1, Montal Health Therapist 2, Montal Health Therapy Coordinator, Cook, Food Service Worker 3, Transporting Montal Health Aide, Activities Coordinator, Office Specialist 2 (only OS2 positions allocated to units within the secure perimeter), and Custodian job classifications.
+This pre-bid cyctom is designed to assist in decreasing the time it takes to fill vacancies as outlined in the lateral transfer process in Article 45.2C. - For the purpose of this LOA, seniority will be defined as centinuous corvice in the employee's classification series, including Dammasch State Hospital.

 In the event more than one (1) employee has the same seniority date in the series, the employee's state seniority will be used to break the tie.
 In the event that a tie cannot be broken by state seniority, the tie will be broken by using the computerized time stamp indicating when the Workday interest was received.
-The first (1st) employee who submitted will be the first (1st) processed.

-For the purpose of this LOA, the Mental Health Therapy Coordinator and Mental Health Therapist 2 classifications will be considered equal and the Mental Health Security Technician and Transporting Mental Health Aide classifications will be considered equal.

-During the established declaration period, all staff in the affected series will be given the opportunity to declare their desire to laterally transfer.
-This period will coincide with the current vacation bidding blocks (January-March, April-June, July-September, October-December) as follows:
+The first (1st) employee who submitted will be the first (1st) processed. - For the purpose of this LOA, the Mental Health Thorapy Coordinator and Mental Health Thorapist 2 classifications will be considered equal and the Mental Health Security Technician and Transporting Mental Health Aide classifications will be considered equal. - During the established declaration period, all staff in the affected series will be given the opportunity to declare their decire to laterally transfer.
+This period will exincide with the current vacation bidding blocks (January March, April June, July September, October December) as follows: - 1.
+A Workday OSH lateral transfer job announcement will be pected for each job classification from the 1st through the 14th of the menth prior to the beginning of the bid block (December, March, June, September) that will include each work location, unit or treatment mall area, and available chift. - Employees will apply via Werkday selecting the appropriate lateral transfer recruitment and selecting the werk location(s), work area(s) and chift(s) that they are interested in transferring to during the upcoming bid block.
+There shall be no limit to the number of positions in which an employee can express interest in a lateral tran

+2.1 cfor